You will need to make repayments when you earn more than $45,881 a year.

 VET Student Loans (VSL) commenced on 1 January 2017, replacing the VET FEE‑HELP scheme, which ceased on 31 December 2016.
 NIDA is currently approved to offer VET Student Loans for all diploma level courses.

-VET Student Loans are provided by the Australian Government through the Department of Employment, Skills, Small and Family Business.
+VET Student Loans are provided by the Australian Government through the Department of Education, Skills and Employment.
 Your VET Student Loan becomes part of your Higher Education Loan Program (HELP) debt and must be paid back at the relevant repayment rate when your income is above the compulsory repayment threshold.
 The compulsory repayment threshold is adjusted each year.

 The compulsory repayment thresholds for 2019 and 2020 are: